IllusionMarbler10/MarblesAndPhysics/README.md

 - [ ] Liquids Creation, Polygons (regular polygons/stars, and custom polygons, without mattering if it's concave or convex), Lines and Polylines creation
 - [ ] Multiplayer Mode and a place to share scenes with people
 - [ ] Lua Scripting Integration and CSG Integration

+Lastly, join the discord server if you also want to request new features, talk with the contributors and alpha testers or also talk about the program for fun!
+### Discord Server